EduardoPach/BATB-Dataset/README.md

 # BATB-Dataset

-Necessary code to build BATB Dataset
+This repository contains the code to collect the `Battle of the Berrics (BATB) - Dataset`.
+This dataset contains clips of single tricks from several BATB editions plus some unsanctioned matches.